 It has been 10 months since Avery was born and I have received so many questions around her birth and the c-section I ultimately had with her.
 When my first was born over 7 years ago, I ended up with a c-section then as well.
+I had no idea waht to expect during a c-section at that time.
 This time around I had a scheduled c-section planned, but after going into labor at 37 weeks I still felt completely unprepared as they wheeled me into that operating room.

 Part of the fear of having a c-section is the unknown.
 I have had first time moms and even second time moms ask me what it is like to have a c-section.
-Here is what to expect before, during and after a c-section.
+Here is what to expect before during a c-section as well as before and after.

 You will be nervous